Employer Insights

 Oregon Equal Pay

-Oregon employers, under the Oregon Equal Pay Act, are required to pay employee equal pay for equal work regardless of race, color, religion, sex, sexual orientation, national origin, marital status, veteran status, disability or age.
+Oregon employers, under the Oregon Equal Pay Act, are required to pay employees equal pay for equal work regardless of race, color, religion, sex, sexual orientation, national origin, marital status, veteran status, disability or age.
 Equal pay may not be achieved by making pay cuts.
 If not included in a labor law poster, employers must post an updated Oregon Equal Pay Notice visible to employees in a common area.

 New call-to-actionPaychecks and Pay Periods